nodejs/node/doc/api/child_process.markdown

   * `detached` {Boolean} Prepare child to run independently of its parent process.
 Specific behavior depends on the platform, see [`options.detached`][])
+  * `hide` {Boolean} Hide the console created for a Windows detached child process.
+Has no effect if not detached, or not Windows.
   * `uid` {Number} Sets the user identity of the process.
 (See setuid(2).)
   * `gid` {Number} Sets the group identity of the process.
 (See setgid(2).)
 * return: {ChildProcess}